-In this post we are looking at the rental agreement that you will sign when you arrive at the desk of the rental company before you can depart with your hired car.
-The voucher we provide is not a rental agreement, or a legal document.
-It is proof that you have pre-paid the costs of particular items from the rental company – namely, the hire of a car, plus the insurances required by law to drive in the US or Canada.
+Here we look at the rental agreement signed when you arrive at the desk of the rental company.
+The pre-paid rental voucher we provide is not a rental agreement.
+The voucher is proof that you have pre-paid the costs of the hire of the car, plus insurances required by law to drive in the US or Canada.

 Confusion Can Cause Customer Service Issues

-The majority of customer service issues that we deal with come from either, a failure to read the document before signing, or a failure to fully understand the listed charges.
-The most usual reason given for this, is that the client has just got off a long flight of 9 hours minimum – usually 12 or more hours travel time – and is tired.
+The majority of customer service issues are created by two common oversights.
+Failing to read the rental agreement before signing, or failing to fully understand the listed charges.
+The usual reason given for this, is the customer has just got off a long flight and is tired.

-If, for any reason you have not managed to view the agreement, in its entirety, before signing – you must take the time to look it over before you leave the desk.
+If, for any reason you do not view the agreement, in its entirety, before signing – you must take the time to look it over before you leave the desk.

-What to watch for as you sign the agreement?
+5 Tips on what to watch out for as you sign the rental agreement

 - Look for the zero’s.
-Each company has a slightly different agreement, so we can’t be exact about how the information will be presented to you, but what you want to see is ‘included’ or 0.00 as a cost.
+We cannot be precise about the layout of the rental agreement as each company uses a different format.
+You want to see ‘included’ or 0.00 as a cost.
 You may see ‘Included’ next to items such as Collision Damage Waiver/Loss Damage Waiver, unlimited mileage, tire/battery fee, state surcharge and vehicle licence fee.
-You may see a cost estimate of 0.00 for these items.
+These items may show a cost estimate of 0.00.

-- And finally, you will usually be asked to initial/sign next to Estimated Charges.
+- And finally.
+You will initial/sign next to Estimated Charges.
 If this line/box does not state 0.00 – you will be charged, so you must ask the desk clerk to explain the charge, and if you are not happy with the explanation, do not sign the agreement.
 Your options at this point are to demand to speak to the manager, or to phone the emergency number on the voucher that is provided expressly for problems with collection.

 Check again in the morning

-The other companies don’t offer the same guarantee, but we believe that if you can get to your nearest location within 24 hours you should be able to ask to have the option removed, even if you don’t manage to get a refund of those 24 hours.
+The other companies don’t offer the same guarantee.
+However, we believe that if you can get to your nearest location within 24 hours you should be able to ask to have the option removed, even if you don’t manage to get a refund of those 24 hours.

-Signing the rental agreement at the desk ends our responsibility to provide you with a voucher for presentation – the contract is now directly between you, the renter, and the rental company.
-As a contract, the rental agreement is a legally binding document, and you are asked to sign your acceptance of the terms and conditions of that agreement, usually in several places.
-As with any contract, it is your responsibility to read, fully, the agreement and ensure that it is satisfactory to you before you sign.
+Signing the rental agreement ends our responsibility to provide you with a voucher for presentation.
+The contract is now directly between you, the renter, and the rental company.
+As a contract, the rental agreement is a legally binding document.
+You sign your acceptance of the terms and conditions of the agreement, usually in several places.
+As with any contract, it is your responsibility to read, the agreement and ensure it is satisfactory to you before you sign.

-If you would like to discuss any concerns about the rental agreement before your travel, please do give us a call in the office on 01428 741438, or contact us on the live chat facility.
+If you would like to discuss any concerns about the rental agreement before your travel, please contact us.